 Connection heads are used to connect temperature sensors and extension wires.
-They not only protect the connection, but also are easy to install, allowing access to the terminal block.
+They not only protect the connection, but they are also easy to install, allowing access to the terminal block.
 Connection heads are also referred to as thermoheads or thermocouple heads.
-They are available in a number of styles, most notably thermocouples, resistance temperature detectors (RTDs), thermistors and solid-state style sensors.
+They are available in a number of styles, most notably thermocouples, resistance temperature detectors (RTDs), thermistors, and solid-state style sensors.

-Thermocouple connection heads are used in situations where there is a junction of two dissimilar metals could cause a difference in voltage output proportion.
-This occurs where there is a voltage output (seeback potential) proportional to the difference in temperature between the hot junction and the lead wires (cold junction).
+Thermocouple connection heads are used in situations where there is a junction of two dissimilar metals that could cause a difference in voltage output proportion.
+This occurs where there is a voltage output (see back potential) proportional to the difference in temperature between the hot junction and the lead wires (cold junction).

-Resistive temperature detectors, both standard and precision, operate on the principle that the electrical resistance of a metal conductor changes as a function of temperature.
-RTDs provide an accurate, stable and repeatable means of absolute temperature measurement.
+Resistive temperature detectors (RTDs), both standard and precision, operate on the principle that the electrical resistance of a metal conductor changes as a function of temperature.
+RTDs provide an accurate, stable, and repeatable means of absolute temperature measurement.

 Thermoheads connect to and protect the connections with extension wires via a number of connection heads.
-Some of the more common head types include screw cap and chain, hinged or latching closures, bolted or screwed on covers, and open head type.
+Some of the more common head types include:

 Screw cap and chain connection heads have threaded caps that screw onto the body of the thermohead, protecting the connection within.
 Often, a chain is used to secure the head on more firmly after it has been screwed on.
 This type offers the advantage of a very secure fitting, even in industrial areas where vibration could be an issue.
 The drawbacks include a somewhat cumbersome disassembly process and the possibility of the threads being stripped if opened and closed often.